The Voice (American TV series) season 3: Ratings

 Season three premiered on September 10, 2012 and was watched by 12.28 million viewers with a 4.2 rating in the key 18–49 demographic.
 It was down 39 percent in the demo from last season's premiere.
 The Voice aired three times during its first week, going up against The X Factor on September 12, 2012.
 This show was highly criticised by Simon Cowell, who said that The X Factor would win in ratings.
 However, both The Voice and The X Factor tied on September 12, 2012, both with a 3.4 rating in the 18–49 demographic, but The Voice won in total viewers.
 In its regular time slot on Mondays and Tuesdays, The Voice airs opposite Dancing with the Stars.

+Reception

+Awards

+Season 3 won the 2013 Primetime Emmy Award for Outstanding Reality-Competition Program.
+This was the series' first win in that category.